-As veterinary care for cats is becoming more and more sophisticated and as more cat owners understand the importance of a lifetime of preventive care, cats live longer lives.
+As veterinary care for cats is becoming more and more sophisticated and as more cat guardians understand the importance of a lifetime of preventive care, cats live longer lives.
 But despite all of that, cats still get sick, and when they do, there are often numerous treatment options.
-However, some illnesses are considered terminal, and in the past, euthanasia was often the only option pet owners would consider at that stage.
+However, some illnesses are considered terminal, and in the past, euthanasia was often the only option pet guardians would consider at that stage.
 An alternative to premature euthanasia that is garnering more attention in the world of pet care is hospice care.

 The definition of a terminal illness is an illness for which there is no cure.
 It is an active, progressive, irreversible illness with a fatal prognosis.
-Hospice care provides a loving alternative to prolongued suffering and is designed to give supportive care to cats in the final phase of a terminal illness.
+Hospice care provides a loving alternative to prolonged suffering and is designed to give supportive care to cats in the final phase of a terminal illness.
 The goal is to keep the cat comfortable and free of pain, with a focus on quality of life and living each day as fully as possible.

 The decision to stop treatment and begin hospice care can be made at any point in the progression of a terminal illness.
 Decisions may range from choosing to forego aggressive surgery after receiving a cancer diagnosis because of a poor prognosis, discontinuing chemotherapy or radiation because the cat is either not responding or is dealing with side-effects that are rapidly diminishing his quality of life, or discontinuing medications because medicating the cat is difficult or impossible for the cat owner.
 Rather than opting for euthanasia, cat owners may choose to provide hospice care for their cat.